 Engaged couple Lauren and Kalani leave their families' 4,000 square foot home to relocate to Seattle in a tiny home.
 Tyson and Michelle build them the house of their dreams featuring a large gourmet Kitchen and private music room.
 Tyson comes up with a clever way to hide a large screen TV and the design team picks out locally made light fixtures.

-Married couple Sean and Tara plan to work less and live more by moving in to a 140 square foot tiny home with a rustic, lived-in, cabin look.
-The build team gets to work on a design that includes a custom bay window and window seat, built in bookshelves under the stairs and a guest bedroom loft.
-The design team searches for the perfect multi purpose table.
+Married couple Sean and Tara plan to work less and live more by moving in to a 140-square-foot tiny home with a rustic, lived-in, cabin look.
+The build team gets to work on a design that includes a custom bay window and window seat, buil- in bookshelves under the stairs and a guest bedroom loft.
+The design team searches for the perfect multipurpose table.

 Tyson and Michelle are tasked with building a tiny home for newly engaged Indianapolis couple Chris and Sarah with a Victorian design, inspired by Sarah's childhood home.
 The build crew gets to work, maximizing floor space for the couple and their three pets.
 Tyson and Michelle track down an antique claw foot tub and repurpose an antique trunk.

-Erik and his wife Amie love to travel and plan to save money by moving in to a tiny home.
-They turn to Tyson and Michelle to design the modern masterpiece Erik desires with the peaceful, Zen inspired space Amie craves.
-The team designs them a spa like bathroom, modern kitchen and exterior featuring a roof top deck.
+Erik and his wife, Amie, love to travel and plan to save money by moving in to a tiny home.
+They turn to Tyson and Michelle to design the modern masterpiece Erik desires with the peaceful, Zen-inspired space Amie craves.
+The team designs a spa-like bathroom, modern kitchen and exterior featuring a rooftop deck.

 US Air Force officer, Adam, and his wife, ShaeLyn, seek Tiny Heirloom's help in building their dream tiny home, with easy mobility to get up and go for their next relocation.
 Tyson is tasked with building a 50 sq ft bathroom and a large kitchen, complete with a kegerator.
 Michelle brings the couple's tastes to life with a craftsman-inspired design.